 Cost: Tuition and fees are the responsibility of students and parents.

 Deadlines: These vary and are published in the registration instructions.
-Generally, for year-long courses, the registration deadline is mid-March and the withdrawal deadline (with penalty) is early May.
-See the following for additional information:
+For year-long courses, the registration deadline is mid-March, and the withdrawal deadline (with penalty) is early May.